 When we get past the first barrier and move towards increasing intimacy and trust that this relationship might work, there comes the stage of contact improvisation, where everything done or said has to be authentic, uncontrived, unplanned, intuitive.
 It becomes like a game of running naked past the snarling dogs of fear, laughing.
 We didn’t volunteer to suddenly become naked, yet becoming naked is pretty much a requirement if you want to have sex with another person or the embodiment of peace.
 Ai-yi-yi!
 Letting go of our exterior image like this is a little hysterical, and we often put on the brakes so we can catch our breath.
 We are in uncharted territory where anything might happen next, and it does so with relentless and bewildering speed.
 Sometimes the acceleration is exhilarating and pleasant, and sometimes the uncertainty about the ultimate and very real consequences — pregnancy, children, infections, poverty, failure, or expansive health and security — just burns us out, and we become unreasonable and irritable without knowing it.
 No more sexy adventure for us!

-Yet this is where the juice of life exists, the eros that makes sex sexy, tantalizing, exciting, and literally addictive in a healthy way for the survival of the species, and makes peace sexy, tantalizing, exciting, and literally addictive in a healthy way, also for the survival of the species.
+Yet this is where the juice of life exists, the eros that makes sex sexy, tantalizing, exciting, and literally addictive in a healthy way for the survival of the species.
 Is that clear, or am I stretching the analogy too far?
 Let’s go back to the contact improv.
 When we engage in a dance like that, we have to be willing to instantly respond with our entire being to our sense of the situation in the moment.
 Our emotions become the source of our motion because there is no time to carefully think about our next move, and we literally move into the consciousness of “no time, no position, no contradiction.”
 We get into the flow, and our curiosity about what might happen next becomes overpowering.
 That’s sexy.

 Today I define peace as “the unconditional willingness to engage and remain in dialog to resolve conflict with curiosity and respect,” which implies letting go of all preconceived ideas, witnessing the evolutionary nature of the process, being present in the moment, and doing whatever is necessary to heal the wounded, reactionary inner child that has learned to use violent thoughts, words, and deeds to protect itself from the surrounding culture.
 This is a commitment to marry peace, surrender to the needs of peace, for life.
 What could be more essentially juicy than that?
 If you have anything better to do, go do it now!